 If you've never been to a LGBTQ+ Pride event before, it can often seem quite daunting and scary.
 There's no need to worry though as this complete LGBT gay Pride parade and festival preparation guide has been created for first-timers in mind, to put your mind at ease.

-With so many Pride events cancelled over the past couple years, 2022 is set to be one of the loudest and proudest years on record for Pride parades across the globe.
+With so many Pride events cancelled over the past couple years, this year is set to be one of the loudest and proudest years on record for Pride parades across the globe.
 If you've never been to a Pride festival and are really thinking about attending your first, this year is the perfect year to do so.

 Providing you with everything you'll need for your LGBT Pride festival with packing checklist, tips, tricks, and frequently asked questions, you're sure to be ready for Pride after reading through this guide!

 The history of Pride is a significant highlight of the fight for equality and acceptance.
 Pride Month itself commemorates the Stonewall Riots which occurred in 1969 in New York City.
 These events are massively credited as the catalyst of modern day LGBTQ+ rights movements around the world.

 The first official Pride march took place in New York City the following year in 1970.
 What started out as marches on the last Sunday in June have since spread out across the entire month of June with other countries around the world celebrating Pride, sometimes in other months too.

 Depending on which type of Pride event you're visiting, there may be different activities, entertainment and events available.
 For the most part, Pride is about the gathering of people to celebrate LGBTQ+ social and self acceptance, achievements, legal rights and pride.